-99. Some constitutions may also require a prior opinion or consent given by a body concerned by the legislative initiative.
+100. Some constitutions may also require a prior opinion or consent given by a body concerned by the legislative initiative.
 This is the case in Germany, where the Constitution states that whenever a law does not come from either the Government or the second chamber, an opinion of the relevant body is required.
 For these opinions certain time limits are set.
 They are longer for changes of the Constitution as well as for laws leading to the transfer of power to a supranational or international organisation.
 In France any governmental legislative must, before being brought to the Parliament, receive an opinion from the Council of State (Art.39 of the Constitution).

-100. A specific approval might also be constitutionally foreseen once the legislative process has started and the draft law is under discussion within the Parliament.
+101. A specific approval might also be constitutionally foreseen once the legislative process has started and the draft law is under discussion within the Parliament.
 In general, once the right of legislative has been successful and has led to having the draft law discussed within the Parliament, those who have started the legislative process no longer have specific rights.

-101. Exceptions to this principle can be seen, however, in a few constitutions.
-Amendments to the draft would only be possible with the consent of the body which used the right to legislative initiative, as in the Constitution of Azerbaijan.
+102. Exceptions to this principle can be seen, however, in a few constitutions.
+Amendments to the draft would only be possible with the consent of the body which used the right of legislative initiative, as in the Constitution of Azerbaijan.
 The Polish constitution provides that only the sponsor of the law can withdraw a bill in the course of legislative proceedings within the Sejms until the conclusion of the second reading.

-102. The governmental primacy in the legislative process will be particularly salient in those few constitutions which contain dispositions related to the order of business of the Parliament.
-For instance the constitution will provide for an automatic priority in the Parliament's agenda for a governmental initiative.
-This can be observed in the constitution of Spain, and France before the constitutional reform of July 2008.
-The governmental domination on the Parliament's agenda might lead to a weakening in the parliamentarian legislative initiative.
+103. The governmental primacy in the legislative process will be particularly salient in those few constitutions which contain provisions related to the order of business of the Parliament.
+The constitution may provide in that case for an automatic priority in the Parliament's agenda for a governmental initiative.
+This can be observed in the constitutions of Spain and of France before the constitutional reform of July 2008.
+The governmental domination on the Parliament's agenda might lead to a weakening in the legislative initiative of parliament.

-103. To counterbalance this governmental advantage and in order to guarantee a minimum exercise of parliamentarian legislative initiative, a few days can be constitutionally specifically devoted to the parliamentarian legislative drafts.
-For instance the Constitution of Greece, Art .
-74.6 provides : "Once every month, on a day designated by the Standing Orders, pending private Members' Bills shall be entered by priority in the order of the day and debated".
+104. To counterbalance this governmental advantage and in order to guarantee a minimum exercise of parliamentarian legislative initiative, a few days can be constitutionally specifically devoted to the parliamentarian legislative drafts.
+For instance the Constitution of Greece, Art.
+74.6, provides : "Once every month, on a day designated by the Standing Orders, pending private Members' Bills shall be entered by priority in the order of the day and debated".
 The order of business of the Parliament can be divided between governmental priority in principle and sessions devoted to parliamentary initiative or discussions (former Art.48.3 of the Constitution of France).